accuser/apathy/README.md

 # Apathy

-`apathy` is an fluent API for building for building web applications, RESTful APIs, and microservices.
+`apathy` is an fluent API for building web applications, RESTful APIs, and microservices.
 It supports HTTP, HTTPS, and HTTP/2.

 ## Why should I use Apathy?